Tori Spelling Discusses Potential Role On ‘RHOBH’ With Andy Cohen During ‘WWHL’ Appearance

-Tori Spelling is a “little bit” offended that Andy Cohen has never asked her to join the cast of The Real Housewives of Beverly Hills.
+Tori Spelling is a “little bit” offended that Andy Cohen never asked her to join the cast of The Real Housewives of Beverly Hills.

-During an appearance on Watch What Happens Live earlier this week, the actress admitted that was hurt and offended by the fact that she wasn’t offered a role, especially considering that one of her co-stars was asked.
+During an appearance on Watch What Happens Live earlier this week, the actress admitted that she was hurt and offended by the fact that she wasn’t offered a role, especially considering that one of her co-stars was asked.

-“I’m like the biggest fan and I feel like I grew up in Beverly Hills and this one’s been asked,” Spelling said, giving a nod to her BH90210 co-star, Jenni Garth, who was seated beside her.
+“I’m like the biggest fan and I feel like I grew up in Beverly Hills and this one’s been asked,” Spelling said, giving a nod to her BH 90210 co-star Jenni Garth, who was seated beside her.

 According to Garth, she was asked to join the show a couple of years ago but declined the position because she was uninterested in participating in another reality show after appearing in her own CMT series years ago.

-While Cohen seemed to be curious about the way in which Spelling would fit in with the cast, Spelling assured the host that she actually knew a number of the women of the series, including Denise Richards, who recently landed her own role on BH90210, Lisa Rinna, and Kyle Richards.
+While Cohen seemed to be curious about the way in which Spelling would fit in with the cast, Spelling assured the host that she actually knew a number of the women in the series, including Denise Richards, who recently landed her own role on BH 90210, Lisa Rinna, and Kyle Richards.

 Spelling has also gotten to know Teddi Mellencamp, who she hired as her accountability coach last summer, which means she has relationships with more cast members than not.